thiagogbeier/lokka/website/docs/installation.md

 sidebar_position: 2
 ---

+To get started with Lokka you need to

+1. Create an Entra app and
+1. Configure it with Claude Desktop (or any other compatible MCP client).

 ## Pre-requisites

 - Install [Node.js](https://nodejs.org/en/download/)
+  - If you already have Node installed you can skip this step (check by running `node -v` at the command prompt).

-### Create an Entra Application
+## Create an Entra Application for Lokka

 - Open [Entra admin center](https://entra.microsoft.com) > **Identity** > **Applications** > **App registrations**
   - Tip: [enappreg.cmd.ms](https://enappreg.cmd.ms) is a shortcut to the App registrations page.
 - Select **New registration**
-- Enter a name for the application (e.g. `Lokka Agent Tool`)
+- Enter a name for the application (e.g. `Lokka`)
 - Select **Register**

-### Grant permissions to Microsoft Graph

-- Open the application you created in the previous step
 - Select **API permissions** > **Add a permission**
 - Select **Microsoft Graph** > **Application permissions**
 - Search for each of the permissions and check the box next to each permission you want to allow.